P05B1

 Connect a scan tool and record all stored DTCs and freeze frame data before clearing anything.

-Check live data for both ECT sensor values and observe whether one reads implausibly high or low compared to ambient temperature at cold start.
+Check live data for both ECT sensor values and see whether one reads implausibly high or low versus ambient at cold start.

-Inspect the wiring harness and connectors for both ECT sensors for corrosion, damage, or backed-out pins.
+Inspect the wiring and connectors for both sensors for corrosion, damage, or backed-out pins.

-Verify the coolant level is correct and that no air pockets exist in the cooling system.
+Verify coolant level is correct and that no air pockets exist in the cooling system.

 Perform a resistance check on both ECT sensors against the manufacturer temperature-resistance table.

-If one sensor tests out of specification, replace it with the correct OEM-specification sensor and retest.
+If one sensor tests out of specification, replace it with the correct OEM part and retest.

 Related powertrain codes